-The approved distribution to each constituent authority in 2018/19 is £400,000.
-Schedule 2 shows that, after taking into account all the factors described above, the total distribution can be maintained at or above £400,000 during the period of the strategy.
+Whilst the approved distribution to each constituent authority in 2020/21 is £300,000, Schedule 2 shows that, after taking into account all the factors described above, the total distribution can be maintained at or above £400,000 during the remaining years of the strategy.

-6. Sensitivity to change
+6. Sensitivity to Change

-Local government and local government finance are subject to an almost everchanging environment and pressure for improvements in services.
+Local government and local government finance are subject to an almost ever-changing environment and pressure for improvements in services.
 As such the figures, particularly for later years in the strategy, can be vulnerable to significant change.
 Apart from new initiatives and service developments that are as yet unknown, the most vulnerable areas are felt to be:

 - Inflation allowances.
-Pay awards beyond April 2020 are still to be negotiated.
-Each 1% increase from the 2% built into the strategy would add approximately £3,500 per annum to annual spending levels, which would become cumulative depending on when or if they occurred. - Cremation numbers.
-This strategy has assumed that demand for the crematorium will remain at 2,600 cremations in future years.
-A variation of 50 cremations from this level would change gross income by £35,600. - Increase in cremation fees.
-The net expenditure figures for 2020/21 and 2021/22 include an increase in cremation fees of 5% each year.
-Each 1% variance from this level equates to £18,500 per annum, which would become cumulative if it occurred in the earlier years of the strategy.
+Pay awards beyond April 2021 are still to be negotiated.
+Each 1% increase from the 2% built into the strategy would add approximately £3,600 per annum to annual spending levels, which would become cumulative depending on when or if they occurred. - Cremation numbers.
+This strategy has assumed that demand for the crematorium will remain at 2,450 cremations in future years.
+A variation of 50 cremations from this level would change gross income by £36,500. - Increase in cremation fees.
+Should cremation numbers start to rise again each 1% increase in numbers equates to an additional £18,141 per annum, which would become cumulative if it occurred in the earlier years of the strategy.

-RISK ASSESSMENT - APPROVED REVENUE BUDGET 2019/20
+RISK ASSESSMENT - APPROVED REVENUE BUDGET 2020/21